elasiter/interface_test/readme.txt

 My name is Erin
 my favorite passtime is baking
 I work at AIM institute
-My languages are CSS, jS, ruby
+My languages are CSS, jS